konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDeployCFapps.md

      (myproject.com) my-cluster-ingress-host-domain.com
 ```

-10. Grab the ingress hosting domain from the cluster you are deploying to.
-The ingress hosting domain will differ based on the cluster you are fetching from.
+10. Enter the ingress hosting domain from the cluster being deployed to.
+The ingress hosting domain will differ based on the cluster being fetched from.

 ```console
     ?
 Provide the TLS secret for ingress